Reduced Genus-One Gromov-Witten Invariants: Introduction

 Let $\X_{g,k}^0(X,A)$ be the subset of $\X_{g,k}(X,A)$ consisting of the stable maps with smooth domains.
-The spaces $\X_{g,k}(X,A)$ are topologized using $L^p_1$-convergence on compact subsets of smooth points of the domain and certain convergence requirements near the nodes; see Section~3 in~\cite{LT}.
-Here and throughout the rest of the paper, $p$~denotes a real number greater than~two.
+The spaces $\X_{g,k}(X,A)$ are topologized using $L^p_1$-convergence on compact subsets of smooth points of the domain and certain convergence requirements near the nodes; see \cite[Section~3]{LT}.
 The spaces $\X_{g,k}(X,A)$ can be stratified by the smooth infinite-dimensional orbifolds $\X_{\T}(X)$ of stable maps from domains of the same geometric type and with the same degree distribution between the components of the domain; see Subsections~\ref{notation0_subs} and~\ref{notation1_subs}.
 The closure of the main stratum, $\X_{g,k}^0(X,A)$, is $\X_{g,k}(X,A)$.\\

 If $J$ is an almost complex structure on $X$, let